What Is Malware & Why Is It So Dangerous? Full 2024 Guide

 How to Remove Malware From Your Device (& How to Prevent It)?

 Installing and running a scan using antivirus software is the best way to find and remove malware from your device.
 Better yet, it’s also the best way to prevent malware from getting onto your system in the first place.
-The best antiviruses can not only scan and remove antiviruses already present on your device but will also provide real-time protection, which automatically scans files you open or download for threats, as well as web protection, which prevents you from accessing fake websites, including phishing sites designed to steal your login credentials.
+The best antiviruses can not only scan and remove antiviruses but will also provide real-time protection, which automatically scans files you open or download for threats, as well as web protection, which prevents you from accessing fake websites, including phishing sites designed to steal your login credentials.

 How to Remove Malware From a Windows Computer